Please note that Tapas no longer supports Internet Explorer.

 Nov 30, 2025

 The desert wind had been Nashr's only true companion for the past three months, caressing his darkening skin and tangling his wild maroon hair, which now fell past his shoulders.
-As a wanderer, he no longer carried the burden of a crown, only accompanied by a worn-out cloak and a horse.
+As a wanderer, he no longer carried the burden of a crown, accompanied only by a worn-out cloak and a horse.

 His journey was aimless, guided by the wind.
 By day, he was a hunter tracking the trail of rabbits or desert lizards to sate his hunger.
 By night, he was a nameless astronomer charting the stars, searching for constellations he had once shown her.